tvoirand/sort_photos/readme.txt

 Works with Python 3 on Mac

-Version 0.2 of the 20181001
+Version 0.3 of the 20190901

 added in this version:
--image creation time (hour and minutes) option added
+-added main function
+-added output directory creation
+-improved files paths handling

 parameters:
 -input      input directory